Mother of Tears: Plot

-Escaping back to the city, Sarah goes to her own home but finds Mater Lachrymarum's goons waiting for her.
-She heads to Marta's house, but once again Mater Lachrymarum's minions strike and Marta and her lesbian lover are murdered.
+Sarah returns to her home in the city but observes Mater Lachrymarum's forces waiting for her.
+She heads for Marta's house and discovers Marta and her lover murdered.
 Fleeing, Sarah spots Michael, who takes her back to his apartment.
-Unfortunately, Sarah soon realizes that Michael is dead and that Mater Lachrymarum is animating his body in an attempt to kill her.
-As she burns her lover's still-animate body, the ghost of her mother intervenes one final time to grab Michael and banish him (and possibly herself) to Hell.
+Sarah soon realizes that Michael is a corpse being animated by Mater Lachrymarum.
+Sarah burns Michael's animated body, and the ghost of her mother intervenes one final time to banish Michael to Hell.